 Your Dog’s Preferred Diet

-Normally, senior dogs that struggle to eat food are happy as clams to eat up soften dog food.
-However, some dogs are always super picky and refuse to eat anything unless it meets their exact stipulations.
+Normally, senior dogs that struggle to eat food are happy as clams to eat up soft dog food.
+However, some dogs are super picky and refuse to eat anything unless it meets their exact stipulations.
 If your dog happens to be a food snob, you want to consider that when selecting a softening method.

 Some softening methods don’t add any additional flavor to the food.
 Warm water, for instance, will soften the kibble and bring out its natural aroma, but it won’t add anything new.
-However, softening the food with broth, milk, or canned food will add much more depth and flavor.
+However, softening the food with broth, goats’ milk, or canned food will add much more depth and flavor.